 Today I want to talk about why stress is so damaging to our body and to our bones, and will share many practical ways you can alleviate stress in your own life.

 Stress And Your Bone Health

-If you have the Save Our Bones Program, then you’re aware that I devote an entire chapter (Chapter 14) to the effects of stress on your bones.
+If you have the Osteoporosis Reversal Program, then you’re aware that I devote an entire chapter (Chapter 14) to the effects of stress on your bones.
 Stress actually acidifies your body because it stimulates production of the hormone cortisol.

 It’s more than just cortisol that makes stress so damaging, however.
 There are other side effects of stress you may never have considered, such as…